Euston Square tube station

+Euston Square is on the Circle, Hammersmith & City and Metropolitan lines, between Great Portland Street and King's Cross St Pancras stations.
+It is located in London fare zone 1.

 History

-The station was opened as "Gower Street" on 10 January 1863 by the Metropolitan Railway (MR), the world's first underground railway.
+The station was opened as Gower Street on 10 January 1863 by the Metropolitan Railway (MR), the world's first underground railway.
 The line runs east–west under Euston Road at this point.
 The station originally had entrances in single-storey pavilions with stone-effect stucco render on each side of Euston Road with stairs to the platforms.

 The MR was constructed using the cut-and-cover method with the tunnel and station platforms directly under the road.
 The walls to the rear of the platforms were originally lined in buttressed brickwork supporting a brick arch 45 ft 1 in wide and 10 ft 4 in high composed of between six and twelve layers of brickwork.
 Ventilation shafts lined with glazed white tiling were spaced along the platforms to let in light from openings in the front gardens of the houses at street level.

 In 1864, Parliament authorised the North Western and Charing Cross Railway to construct a line to connect the mainline stations at Euston and Charing Cross.
 This would have connected to the MR to the west of Gower Street, but the company was unable to raise funds.
 A revised scheme under the name of the London Central Railway (LCR) was approved in 1871.
 The proposals included an interchange at Gower Street with the LCR's platforms north of and parallel to the MR's.
 LCR branches would have connected from east of Gower Street to Euston and St Pancras stations.
 As before, the LCR was unable to raise funding and the scheme was abandoned in 1874.

 In 1890, the MR obtained parliamentary permission to construct a pedestrian subway under Euston Road from the station to the mainline station.
 This was never constructed.